 More details about each of these findings can be found using the links above to the respective reports on ConsumerLab.com.
 For information about other supplements proposed to help during chemotherapy, see the article on our site about Cancer Treatment Support.

 Be aware that the following supplements may be counterproductive if taken during chemotherapy.

 Fish oil supplements have been shown to help to prevent weight loss during chemotherapy, however, they may also interfere with chemotherapy treatment.
 Therefore, fish oil supplements should not be taken within 48 hours of chemotherapy (from the day before chemotherapy until the day after).

 Soy isoflavones may not be safe for women with estrogen receptor-positive breast cancer.

 Men with prostate cancer and/or undergoing treatment for prostate cancer should not take high doses of selenium, as this may increase the risk of death from prostate cancer.

 Although some research suggests certain antioxidants may help reduce chemotherapy side effects, there is also concern that they may decrease the effectiveness of chemotherapy.
-Do not take antioxidant supplements (including vitamin E, vitamin C, and beta-carotene) unless recommended by your physician (see "The Antioxidant Controversy" in the Encyclopedia article about Cancer Treatment Support for more information).
+For example, in women with breast cancer, use of antioxidant supplements during chemotherapy and radiation therapy has been associated with lower survival and higher recurrence rates.
+Do not take antioxidant supplements (including vitamin E, vitamin C, and beta-carotene) unless recommended by your physician.
+(See "The Antioxidant Controversy" in the Encyclopedia article about Cancer Treatment Support for more information).